Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The story, and ultimately the life, of the legendary musician that is “Dimebag” Darrell Abbott, is one known by all fans of heavy music.
 It is well known, deservedly so, because of the revolutionary skills he brought to heavy metal.

-Unfortunately we lost Abbott to a heartbreaking, senseless act in 2004.
-Today, December 8, 2017, is the 13th anniversary of that tragedy, but the good news is that Darrell’s ferocious playing style, insurmountable creativity and beloved, gregarious persona is still impacting people to this very day.
+Unfortunately, we lost Abbott to a heartbreaking, senseless act in 2004.
+Today, December 8, 2017, is the 13th anniversary of that tragedy, but the good news is that Darrell’s ferocious playing style, insurmountable creativity, and beloved, gregarious persona is still impacting people to this very day.

-Part of that impact was documented in the 2006 Dimevision Vol 1: That’s The Fun I Have film release.
-The visualizer was compiled from hours of filmed footage, captured between the mid 80s and his later years and provided fantastic insight into the man behind the myth.
-Thankfully, there was so much remaining footage that there’s future volumes of the Dimevision series planned.
+Part of that impact was documented in the 2006 ‘Dimevision Vol 1: That’s The Fun I Have’ film release.
+The video was compiled from hours of filmed footage, captured between the mid-80s and his later years, and provided a fantastic insight into the man behind the myth.
+Thankfully, there was so much remaining footage that there are future volumes of the Dimevision series planned.

-That brings us to now; as Metal Blade Records recently released the highly anticipated second installment, Dimevision Vol 2: Roll With It Or Get Rolled Over, on November 24th.
-Yet, an added bonus is here accompanying all the mesmerizing clips and scenes of this secondary offering.
+That brings us to now; as Metal Blade Records recently released the highly anticipated second installment, ‘Dimevision Vol 2: Roll With It Or Get Rolled Over’, on November 24th.
+An added bonus is here accompanying all the mesmerizing clips and scenes of this secondary offering.